p

 Screen Reader Behavior

 Screen readers treat paragraphs as distinct blocks of content.
-Users can:
+Users can navigate between paragraphs using keyboard shortcuts and hear a pause between them to indicate the break.

 <h1>-<h6>— Headings that introduce paragraph content<blockquote>— For quoted text blocks<ul>,<ol>— For lists of items- Inline semantics — Elements like